Although it may not always feel quite so dire to everyone, we are absolutely in a global financial crisis.

 One reason why your employees may not be as productive is that they’re worried about their own safety.
 And Maslow’s Hierarchy of Needs tells us that humans need to feel safe before they can focus on virtually anything else.

 To counter this effect, create and enforce policies to keep everyone safer at work.
-These should include social distancing, wearing masks and sanitization procedures.
+These should include social distancing, wearing masks and sanitization procedures and life-saving training such as CPR and first aid.

 Allow more employees to work from home